allenai/ai2thor/README.md

 - Adding AI2-THOR's custom Tags and Layers to your Game Objects is needed for their scripts to work properly.
 For example, if you don't tag the walls as `Structure`, then the player can walk fully into them.
 - Fast moving objects that use Unity physics, as well as all structural objects, should have their `Collision Detection` (in their `Rigidbody`) set to `Continuous`.
 With these changes, a fast moving object that tries to move from one side of a wall to the other side in a single frame will be stopped as expected.
+- The FPSController object's robot model is half scale, and ends up being about 0.5 high while the game is running.
+I had to change the properties of the `Capsule Collider` and the `Character Controller` so the FPSController would not collide with the floor while moving (`PhysicsRemoteFPSAgentController.capsuleCastAllForAgent`).
+Previously:  `center.y=-0.45`, `radius=0.175`, `height=0.9`.
+Now:  `center.y=-0.05`, `radius=0.2`, `height=0.5` (though these numbers seem smaller than they should really be).

 ## Changelog of AI2-THOR Classes